-In my role as the AUL for Public Services, I serve as a link between library staff and the Stanford research community.
-I am committed to extending the reach of the Stanford University Libraries to all Stanford researchers; I am particularly responsible for the Libraries' work with the Humanities, International and Area Studies, and History and Social Sciences groups.
+In my role as the Associate University Librarian for Public Services and Collection Development, I serve as a link between library staff and the Stanford research community.
+I am committed to extending the reach of the Stanford University Libraries to all Stanford researchers; I am particularly responsible for the Libraries' work with the Humanities, International and Area Studies, and Social Sciences.

 - JD, U.C.
 Berkeley School of Law

 - PhD, University of California, Berkeley, Political Science